DWTechs/efficient-git/content/conventional-commit.md

 ---
+title: Commits
 ---

+*This is a simplifed version of the original conventional commits.*

 Following those rules to write your commit messages will bring great advantages to a project :

 - Automatic CHANGELOGs capability.
 - Automatic semantic version bump (based on the types of commits landed).
-- Communicate the nature of changes to teammates, the public, and other stakeholders.
+- Readable nature of changes to teammates, the public, and other stakeholders.
-- Trigger build and publish processes.
+- Automatic trigger of build and publish processes.
-- Make it easier for people to contribute to the project, by allowing them to explore a more structured commit history.
+- Easier contribution to the project for new developers, by allowing them to explore a more structured commit history.

 The message is structured as follows:

 ```
-<type>([optional scope]): <description>
+<type>(<scope>): [<#ticket>] <description>

-[optional body]

-[optional footer]
 ```

 ### Types